Graduate Certificate in Diabetes Education and Management

 Students gain knowledge and skills within the areas of primary health, chronic disease, teaching, management and leadership, research, client self-management and counselling.
 They gain an in-depth knowledge of medications related to diabetes and other comorbidities, including Insulin initiation and titration and insulin pump therapy.

-Assessment methods vary from unit to unit and may include exams, research critiques, clinically-based case studies, class presentation, reflective essays or journals, individual and group assignments.
+Assessment methods vary from unit to unit and may include exams, research critiques, clinically-based case studies, presentations, reflective essays or journals, individual and group assignments.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.